emqx/emqx-docs/en_US/messaging/mqtt-retained-message.md

    :::tip

-   The first message under the topic `sensor/t1` and the first retained message under the topic `sensor/t2` are not received.
+   The first message with the topic `sensor/t1` and the first retained message with the topic `sensor/t2` is not received.
 The EMQX only stores the latest retained message for each topic.
 You can also check the latest retained message stored in the EMQX Dashboard, see [View Retained Message in Dashboard](#view-retained-message-in-dashboard).

    :::